 If the grievance is denied, the Grievor may request that the Association proceed to arbitration.
 Again that involves a request that is reviewed by the GC.
 This time, however, the final decision rests with the WLUFA Executive Committee.
 That's because arbitrations are time-consuming and expensive.
 At this point, all of the pertinent documents are sent to our lawyers for their opinion on the likelihood of success at arbitration.
 Their opinion is taken into consideration in both the GC and Executive's deliberations.
-The members of the GC review the file and decide, based on the merits of the case, whether to recommend to the Executive that the Association proceed to arbitration.
+The members of the GC review the file and decide whether to recommend to the Executive that the Association proceed to arbitration.
 No matter what the GC's recommendation is, the Executive will consider the request.
 The GO presents the file to the Executive Committee and the Grievor is entitled to appear.
 Some Grievors do and some don't - it is their choice.
-The GO and the Grievor (if present) leave the meeting and the Executive discusses the file.
-There is a secret ballot and the outcome determines whether or not the Association will proceed to arbitration on the file.
-The decision of the Executive is final.
-If they decide against it, the Grievor is told and that is the end of the matter.
+The Grievor (if present) leaves the meeting and the Executive discusses the file, considering the merits of the case, the significance of the grievance and its consequences for the Grievor, and the legitimate interests of the Association (including the financial cost of arbitration, the requirement to protect the Collective